matplotlib/matplotlib/doc/devel/gitwash/development_workflow.rst

    git log

-You can also look at the `network graph visualizer`_ for your github_ repo.
+You can also look at the `network graph visualizer`_ for your GitHub_ repo.

 .. include:: links.inc